suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

-# Bootstrap kubriX
+# Quickstart kubriX on Kubernetes

-With this step-by-step guide kubriX with its default stack gets deployed on your Kubernetes cluster.
+With this step-by-step guide kubriX with its default demo stack gets deployed on your preferred Kubernetes cluster.

 ## Prerequisites